orbuculum-app/orbuculum-python-client/docs/CustomApi.md

 # **delete_custom_records**
 > DeleteCustomRecordsResponse delete_custom_records(delete_custom_records_request)

-Delete records from custom table
+Delete record from custom table by ID

-Permanently deletes records from a custom table by matching a specific column value.
+Permanently deletes a single record from a custom table by its ID.
+The table must have an 'id' column.
 The 'c_' prefix is added automatically to table name if not present.
 This action cannot be undone.

 ### Example